HIRO-group/HIRO_Panda_TRAC_IK/README.md

 ## Details

-Trac_IK, an IK solver with a solve rate of 99.88% for the Franka Emika Panda, is used to compute the 7 resulting joint angles for the arm.
+This package uses Trac_IK, an IK solver with a solve rate of 99.88% for the Panda.
 From there, the user can specify the trajectory method in which the robot moves from one pose to another.

 There's an accompanying Jupyter Notebook ([here](src/splines.ipynb)) for Catmull-Rom Splines, which is the best (smoothest) trajectory method for the Panda in this repo.
 A short document about these Splines can be found [here](http://www.cs.cmu.edu/~462/www/projects/assn2/assn2/catmullRom.pdf).

-**Note**: This package has been soley tested for the real robot, and doesn't work for the Franka Panda simulation.
+**Note**: This package has been soley tested for the real robot, and doesn't work in simulation.
 However, a possible future extension of this work would be for simulation!

 ## Installation, Building, and Usage